ropensci/stplanr/cran-comments.md

 This version passes tests with the development version of dplyr and fixes an issue with html links.

-It also fixes an issue with winbuild.
+It also fixes url issues identified thanks to the winbuild service.

 ## Test environments